Goodmancoming/Goodmancoming/README.md

   [2024 - now] <a href="https://smkn1jakarta.sch.id/">State Vocational High School 1 Jakarta<a/> | Major: Software engineering
 </li>
 <p class="mb-3">
-  This major teaches students the skills and knowledge that are mandatory to create, manage, and develop many kinds of software, while also training students into related speciality such as cyber security and data analytics.
+  This major teaches students the skills and knowledge that are mandatory to create, manage, and develop many kinds of software, while also training students into related speciality such as basics of cyber security and basics of data analytics.
 </p>
 <br>